 If you are in a disaster and believe life or public safety is threatened: Call 9-1-1

 Our Washington Conservation Corps (WCC) is an AmeriCorps program that provides assistance to communities during and after a disaster.
-When requested, WCC services are provided on a cost-share basis for partner organizations, agencies, and tribes.
-Local jurisdictions can also seek emergency grant funding for flood-related assistance through our Flood Control Assistance Account Program — including funding for WCC disaster response and recovery services.
+WCC crews can deploy to assist with flood response efforts, including installing sandbags, operating pumps, clearing debris, and more.
+Requests for assistance must be routed through the city or county emergency management office, and local jurisdictions can seek emergency grant funding for flood-related assistance through our Flood Control Assistance Account Program.